arvidn/libtorrent/docs/manual.rst

 SSL connections are accepted on a separate socket from normal bittorrent connections.
-To pick which port the SSL socket should bind to, set session_settings::ssl_listen to a different port.
+To pick which port the SSL socket should bind to, set settings_pack::ssl_listen to a different port.
 It defaults to port 4433.
 This setting is only taken into account when the normal listen socket is opened (i.e. just changing this setting won't necessarily close and re-open the SSL socket).
 To not listen on an SSL socket at all, set ``ssl_listen`` to 0.